Chapter Thirty Seven I

 Janah, “I hadn’t considered it.
 Let’s go ask dad.”

 James is dictating notes into his computer, his last patient had gone.
-He looked up as Janah and I stood at the door.
+He looks up as Janah and I arrive at the door.

 Janah, “Got a moment?”

 We stand next to each other on the front half of the divan.
 James watches, we sit down together, exactly together.
 We don’t slouch back and splay our legs out, or plop cross legged with our feet on the couch.
 We perch on the edge of the sofa.
 When we sit, we fold our hands in our laps at the same moment, right hand nestled in the left, then cross our ankles identically, right over left.
 It is too perfect to be planned.
 He didn’t mention it until later, we don’t realize we’re doing it.

 Janah smiles her soft Janah smile, blue eyes sparkle, “Daphne has a question.”